verve-tool/ThresholdFinder/README.md

 # ThresholdFinder
-R script to find threshold values for Verve
+R script to find threshold values for Verve.